jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 The first two options are absolute paths, the third option is a relative path with something new.
 Here we are introduced to the __double-dot__ operator.
 The __double-dot__ and __single-dot__ (sometimes just called *dot*) are the way you can reference locations up the tree or in your current directory (same level).
 The command ```cd ../``` is a shortcut to take you __up__ one level in the filesystem tree.
 Double-dots can be chained together to traverse up multiple directories all at once.

-> __Exercise:__ If you pwd is /home/jeremy/Documents  (replace "jeremy" with whatever your username is) and you want to change directory to /home.
+> __Exercise:__ If your pwd is `/home/jeremy/Documents` (replace "jeremy" with whatever your username is) and you want to change directory to /home.
 What command would you use?
-What happens when you type ```cd ../../``` on the commandline?
+What happens when you type `cd ../../` on the commandline?
 What is your pwd now?

-> __Exercise:__ Assume your pwd is /home/jeremy/Documents and you want to change directory to /home/jeremy/Downloads what would be the command to do so in one single command?
+> __Exercise:__ Assume your pwd is `/home/jeremy/Documents` and you want to change directory to `/home/jeremy/Downloads` what would be the command to do so in one single command?

 You could do this: